 Be careful of “copper” pots & pans that have a thin veneer of copper and possess none of the real culinary qualities.
 Du Buyer for example guarantees quality cooking with a material composed of 90% copper and 10% stainless steel.

 This cookware is an excellent heat conductor, as well as reasonably durable and lightweight.
-It is however, prone to discoloration and can discolour light coloured foods and sauces which can make them taste bitter.
+It is, however, prone to discolouration and can discolour light coloured foods and sauces which can make them taste bitter.
 As a countermeasure, anodized aluminium is coated to prevent such side effects.
 Anodizing is an electrochemical process that converts the metal surface into a durable and corrosion-resistant finish.
 A well- designed aluminium pan will spread the heat across the whole pan for even cooking.

 Cast iron cookware is a good heat conductor and maintains temperatures well due to the density of the metal.
 It is durable but heavy.
 Because they are thicker they tend to heat more evenly than carbon steel pans.
 However, they will rust quickly if not kept conditioned and dried at all times.
 Cast iron cookware requires seasoning to maintain a non-stick surface.
 Cast Iron normally contains 97-98% iron and 2-3% carbon.
 The extra carbon makes it more brittle.
 However, the performance of cast iron and carbon steel pans is similar.